 Aetna Linvoseltamab-gcpt Coverage Criteria and Medical Necessity Requirements 2025

-The Aetna linvoseltamab-gcpt coverage policy under CPB 1089 sets a high bar.
-Aetna considers Lynozyfic medically necessary for relapsed or refractory multiple myeloma only when the patient has received at least four prior therapies.
-Those therapies must span three specific drug categories — and all three must be documented.
+The Aetna linvoseltamab-gcpt coverage policy is narrow by design.
+Aetna considers Lynozyfic medically necessary for exactly one indication: relapsed or refractory multiple myeloma in patients who have received at least four prior lines of therapy.

 #Covered Indication